syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/code-generator.md

 1. Open your existing Blazor application.

-2. To open the Syncfusion Blazor Code Generator Wizard, one of the following options in the Razor file, and add Syncfusion components:
+2. To open the Syncfusion Blazor Code Generator Wizard, one of the following options in the Razor file, and add Syncfusion controls:

    **Option 1:**